 Can I change the leverage setting on my demo account?

-Just like with live accounts, you can change the leverage on your demo account.
-The same process of emailing the support department applies.
+Like live accounts, you can change the leverage on your demo account.
+The exact process of emailing the support department applies.

 Will my demo account expire?